 The Sherwin-Williams Company (“Sherwin-Williams” or the “Company”), founded in 1866 and incorporated in Ohio in 1884, is a global leader in the development, manufacture, distribution and sale of paint, coatings and related products.

 Sherwin-Williams has an extensive retail presence throughout the Americas and growing service capabilities in Europe and Asia/Pacific.
 The business activities are grouped in the following four divisions:

-Sherwin-Williams’ global business activities incur a substantial amount and variety of taxes, including corporate income taxes, stamp taxes, business rates and in the UK employer’s national insurance tax.
+Sherwin-Williams’ global business activities incur a substantial amount and variety of taxes, including corporate income taxes, stamp taxes, business rates, and in the UK employer’s national insurance tax and Plastic Packaging Tax.
 In addition the Company collects and pays employment taxes and indirect taxes such as VAT.
 The company is a responsible taxpayer and this is recognized by the tax strategy, which is aligned to our Code of Ethics, and establishes a clear Group-wide approach based on openness and transparency in all aspects of tax reporting and compliance, wherever the company and its subsidiaries operate.
 The global approach to tax is crucial to support the company’s international growth through acquisitions, the increased emphasis on international content and the strategic priority of building a global business.
 The Group Tax Department, guided by the tax strategy under which it operates, is both fit for purpose and dynamic enough to enable it to support the continuing development of the operational and geographic make-up of the business.